-"debt" in Section 6 of the proposed amendment limits approved borrowing to proceeds from full faith and credit obligations.
-He finally, the definition of "total receipts" in Section 6 of the proposed amendment to which "total expenditures" are limited excludes "proceeds from [the federal government's] issuance or incurrence of debt or any type of liability.
-This ensures expenditures cannot be increased by raiding trust funds, sale-leaseback schemes, or even direct deposits into the U.S. Treasury of freshly printed fiat money; these actions would constitute excluded "proceeds from [the federal government's] issuance or incurrence of debt or any type of liability."

-Third, by compelling spending impoundments when 98 percent of the debt limit is reached, the proposed amendment would ensure Washington is forced to reduce spending long before borrowing reaches its debt limit, preventing any default on obligations.
-17 Section 4 of the proposed amendment provides, in relevant part, "Whenever the outstanding debt exceeds 98 percent of the debt limit ... the President shall enforce said limit by publicly designating specific expenditures for impoundment in an amount sufficient to ensure outstanding debt shall not exceed the authorized debt."
+For example, this strict cash-flow-based "pay-asyou-go" spending limit will not be circumvented by inaccurate budget projections or delays in payments of amounts due ("rollovers").
+Additionally, borrowing could not supply additional funds for spending beyond the constitutional limit because the definition of "debt" in Section 6 of the proposed amendment limits approved borrowing to proceeds from full faith and credit obligations.
+Finally, the definition of "total receipts" in Section 6 of the proposed amendment to which "total expenditures" are limited excludes "proceeds from [the federal government's] issuance or incurrence of debt or any type of liability."21 This ensures expenditures cannot be increased by raiding trust funds, sale-leaseback schemes, or even direct deposits into the U.S. Treasury of freshly printed fiat money; these actions would constitute excluded "proceeds from [the federal government's] issuance or incurrence of debt or any type of liability."22 debt limit is reached, the proposed amendment would ensure Washington is forced to reduce spending long before borrowing reaches its debt limit, preventing any default on obligations.
+Section 4 of the proposed amendment provides, in relevant part, "Whenever the outstanding debt exceeds 98 percent of the debt limit ... the President shall enforce said limit by publicly designating specific expenditures for impoundment in an amount sufficient to ensure outstanding debt shall not exceed the authorized debt."